How to Lead Remote Teams? 5 Tips to Lead Virtual Team

-Live purpose on any level, e.g. in meetings.
-Prior to a meeting be clear about its purpose - is it brainstorming, or a decision meeting would change the participants necessary and give them enough information to take the RSVP decision themselves.
+- Live purpose on any level, e.g. in meetings.
+Prior to a meeting, be clear about its purpose - Is it brainstorming?
+Or a decision-making meeting?
+This would change the necessary participants, and give them enough information to take the RSVP decision themselves.

-This can influence the way you measure the performance of your team.
-Avoid tracking time as a productivity measure ("doing things right") and move to a "Northstar metric methodology" that helps align your team(s) around the impact the business is creating as a whole.
+- This can influence the way you measure your team's performance.
+Avoid tracking time as a productivity measure ("doing things right"), and move to a "Northstar metric methodology" that helps align your team(s) around the impact the business is creating as a whole.
 They will surely figure out the specifics as well.

 Virtual teams imply the uncertainty of location.
 Online, you can speak with team members literally located anywhere worldwide.
-The complexity of scheduling different time zones interferes with communication to an extent that normal greetings like "Good evening" or "Good morning" become strategic decisions.
-The new form is "Have a wonderful one!" - simple and inclusive for team members independently of their location.
+The complexity of scheduling different time zones interferes with communication to an extent that normal greetings like, "Good evening" or, "Good morning" become strategic decisions.
+The new form is "Have a wonderful one!" - simple and inclusive for team members independent of their location.

-So, take it one step at a time and have a wonderful one!
+So, how to lead remote teams?
+Take it one step at a time and have a wonderful one!

-Mentessa is a software platform that helps organizations unite employees around the common goal of knowledge and skills sharing, building communities based on collaboration rather than competition.
-To find out more about how we can help you streamline onboarding, improve relationships between employees and management, and support openness, fairness, and inclusion as pillars of your corporate culture, schedule a free expert consultation now.
+Mentessa is a software platform that helps organizations unite employees around the common goal of knowledge and skills sharing, and builds communities based on collaboration rather than competition.
+To find out more about how we can help you streamline onboarding, improve relationships between employees and management, and support openness, fairness, and inclusion as pillars of your corporate culture: